-mportant remark: This visit can be cancelled without prior notice due to security regulations or other reasons which are not under our control.
+important remark: This visit can be canceled without prior notice due to security regulations or other reasons which are not under our control.
 Responsibility in the Palestinian-controlled areas is solely on our Palestinian colleagues.

 Transfer to Ben Gurion airport for final departure